Specialist, Health Promotions (HI #1819-83)

 - Provide support for annual report, awards, grants and other activities assigned.

-- Participate in and support all community related tobacco control programs.
+- Participate in and support all community related programs.

 - Minimum 1 year of experience developing and implementing community awareness, education, and programs specifically related to areas of public health.

 - Prior experience in public health, community relations, public policy, and/or advocacy.

 - Must be a self-starter with excellent communication skills both written and oral.

 - Positive attitude with the ability to work independently and in a team environment.